Dragonshifty/RPG-concepts/README.md

 # RPG-concepts
-Simple RPG battle system, playing with java concepts
+Simple RPG battle system, playing with java concepts such as encapsulation and Singleton.